Member states of the Commonwealth of Nations: Other candidates

 The 2007 Commonwealth Heads of Government Meeting agreed on the core criteria for membership.
 An applicant country should have historic constitutional association with an existing Commonwealth member, aside from exceptional circumstances which are only considered on a case-by-case basis.

 Most Commonwealth members have constitutional links with the United Kingdom and the former British Empire.
-Former British dependencies are eligible to join the Commonwealth providing they agree and commit to the Commonwealth principles, these were laid out in the Singapore Declaration and reaffirmed in the Lusaka Declaration, the Langkawi Declaration and the Harare Declaration.
+Former British dependencies are eligible to join the Commonwealth providing they agree and commit to the Commonwealth principles, which were laid out in the Singapore Declaration and reaffirmed in the Lusaka Declaration, the Langkawi Declaration and the Harare Declaration.